jrtechnologies/yum/README.md

 * Build the project.

-* You should now have a file called `target/yum-1.0.x.jar`
+* You should now have a file called `target/yum-1.0.x.jar` that you can move to your installation folder.